Vhou-Atroph/webp_killer/readme.md

 # webp_killer

 This is a program created for the sole purpose of converting .webp files into any other (better) image format from the command line.
 I don't like webp files, and I know that lots of others don't either.
 Hopefully this program will help you deal with your hatred of this menace.
+Once the webp file is converted, it is then removed from existence.
 This program was built in Rust as a fun little project- I'm trying to learn it and this felt like a neat thing to do with it.

 ## usage